San Francisco International Airport: SFO

 that is located in Terminal 3, a laptop charging/internet access kiosk where you can charge your devices or hop onto a broadband connection.

-While at the San Francisco International Airport , you may need a place to store your baggage or a storage locker while you do some shopping or visit Fisherman’s Wharf.
+While at the San Francisco International Airport , you may need a place to safely store your baggage while you do some shopping or visit Fisherman’s Wharf.
 Remember, nothing will make a long airport layover more miserable that having to lug around three suitcases, a carry-on and a guitar!
-Anyone who has moved step by agonizing step through an airport with several children and all their attendant suitcases or had to stay in one area while trying to assist a disabled or elderly traveling companion will gladly pay a few dollars to store their bags.
+Anyone who has moved step by agonizing step through an airport with several children and all their attendant suitcases or had to stay in one area while trying to assist a disabled or elderly traveling companion can understand these challenges.
 Even if you are only staying in the terminal for a few hours prior to being able to check your bags, storing your bags will make it far easier to eat and use restroom facilities, or even to take advantage of the layover to take a brisk walk around the terminal.

-SFO offers only one staffed location where you can store baggage, although there are no longer technically storage lockers at SFO.
+SFO offers only one staffed location where you can store baggage.
 Airport Travel Agency, located in the Departures/Ticketing Level of the International Terminal, is near the entrance to Gates G91-G102.
-It offers storage for $7 to $15 per day depending on the size of items you are storing.
+It offers storage for $15 to $35 per day depending on the size of items you are storing.
 There is no limit on how long you can leave them there and odd-shaped items, such as guitars, are accepted.
 All baggage is x-rayed.
 Be advised that the minimum charge is the 24-hour charge, even if you use the service only for a few hours.
 The items are insured and secured once they are checked.
-Hours are 7 a.m. to 11 p.m. daily.
+The agency also offers showering facilities and business services including faxes, printing, and internet.
+A 30 minute relaxing shower will cost $15 and includes soap, shampoo, lotin, a robe, and a plush towel.
+Hours are 6 a.m. to 11 p.m. daily.
 No reservations are required.
 For more information, call Airport Travel Agency at (650) 877-0422.